barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

   things like patching our dev tools or updating documentation,
 - I give presentations at our Tech Fortnightly event, sharing knowledge and progress with the wider community,
-- I sift CVs and have been trained to participate in interview panels,
+- I sift CVs, conduct phone screening interviews, and have been trained to participate in interview panels,
 - I am on the [GOV.UK support](career-levels.html#gov.uk-support)
   rotas.